FrancisVarga/Basement/README.md

 $defaults = array(
 	'override' => true,
 	'replace' => false,
-	'serialize' => false,
+	'transcoder' => 'json',
 	'expiration' => 0,
 	'cas' => '0'
 );
 ```

 By overriding them, you can control the behavior how the document is stored and which underlying operations are used.
 For example, if you set `override` to `false`, it will use the `add` operation instead of the `set` operation and will return false if the document already exists.
-You can also set `serialize` to `true` if you want PHP object serialization instead of JSON documents, but keep in mind that you are not able to use the full power of views on these documents then.
+You can also set `transcoder` to `serialize` if you want PHP object serialization instead of JSON documents, but keep in mind that you are not able to use the full power of views on these documents then.
 Also, you have to take extra care when fetching those documents out of Couchbase because a `json_decode` would fail of course.

 If either the `Document` or the `array()` are somehow invalid or not well-formatted, a `InvalidArgumentException`is raised with a proper error message.